-One of KNOWITALL's main contributions is adapting Turney's PMI-IR algorithm [48, 46, 47] to serve as validation for information extraction.
-PMI-IR uses search engine hit counts to compute pointwise mutual information that measures the degree of non-independence between a pair of words.
+One of KNOWITALL's main contributions is adapting Turney's PMI-IR algorithm [42, 43, 44] to serve as validation for information extraction.
+PMI-IR uses search engine hit counts to compute pointwise mutual information that measures the degree of correlation between a pair of words.
 Turney used PMI from hit counts to select among candidate synonyms of a word, and to detect the semantic orientation of a phrase by comparing its PMI with positive words (e.g. "excellent") and with negative words (e.g. "poor").
 Other researchers have also made use of PMI from hit counts.
-Magnini et al. [31] validate proposed question-answer pairs for a QA system by learning "validation patterns" that look for the contexts in which the proposed question and answer occur in proximity.
-Uryupina [49] classifies proposed instances of geographical classes by embedding the instance in discriminator phrases much like KNOWITALL's, which are then given as features to the Ripper classifier.
+Magnini et al. [27] validate proposed question-answer pairs for a QA system by learning "validation patterns" that look for the contexts in which the proposed question and answer occur in proximity.
+Uryupina [45] classifies proposed instances of geographical classes by embedding the instance in discriminator phrases much like KNOWITALL's, which are then given as features to the Ripper classifier.

-KNOWITALL is distinguished from many Information Extraction (IE) systems by its novel approach to bootstrap learning.
-Unlike IE systems that use supervised learning techniques such as hidden Markov models (HMMs) [23], rule learning [44, 8, 10], maximum entropy [35], or Conditional Random Fields [32], KNOWITALL does not require manually tagged training sentences.
-Jones et al. [27] gives a good overview of the choices of methods in bootstrap learning.
-Bootstrap is an iterative approach that alternates between learning rules from a set of instances, and finding instances from a set of rules.
-This is closely related to co-training [5], which alternately learns using two orthogonal view of the data.
+KNOWITALL is distinguished from many Information Extraction (IE) systems by its novel approach to bootstrap learning, which obviates hand-labeled training examples.
+Unlike IE systems that use supervised learning techniques such as hidden Markov models (HMMs) [21], rule learning [40, 7, 8], maximum entropy [32], or Conditional Random Fields [29], KNOWITALL does not require any manually-tagged training data.

-IE systems that use bootstrapping include [41, 1, 7, 36, 13, 9].
-These systems begin with a set of handtagged seed instances, then alternately learn rules from seeds, and further seeds from rules.
+Bootstrap learning is an iterative approach that alternates between learning rules from a set of instances, and finding instances from a set of rules.
+This is closely related to co-training [4], which alternately learns using two orthogonal view of the data.
+Jones et al. [23] gives a good overview of methods used in bootstrap learning.
+IE systems that use bootstrapping include [37, 1, 6, 33, 12, 9].
+These systems begin with a set of hand-tagged seed instances, then alternately learn rules from seeds, and further seeds from rules.
 KNOWITALL is unique in not requiring hand-tagged seeds, but instead begins with a domain-independent set of generic extraction patterns from which it induces a set of seed instances.
 KNOWITALL's use of PMI validation helps overcomes the problem of maintaining high precision, which has plagued previous bootstrap IE systems.

 KNOWITALL is able to use weaker input than previous IE systems because it relies on the scale and redundancy of the Web for an ample supply of simple sentences.
-This notion of redundancy-based extraction was introduced in Mulder [29] and further articulated in AskMSR [4].
+This notion of redundancy-based extraction was introduced in Mulder [25] and further articulated in AskMSR [28].
 Of course, many previous IE systems have extracted more complex relational information than KNOWITALL.
-We believe that KNOWITALL will be effective in extracting n-ary relations, but we have yet to demonstrate this experimentally.
+KNOWITALL is effective in extracting n-ary relations from the Web, but we have yet to demonstrate this experimentally.

 KNOWITALL'S List Extractor (LE) module uses wrapper induction to look for lists of relevant facts on Web pages.
-This uses wrapper techniques developed by Kushmerick et al. [28], and extended by Cohen et al. [11, 12] to learn hierarchical paths (DOM parse) in an HTML document.
+This uses wrapper techniques developed by Kushmerick et al. [24], and extended by Cohen et al. [11, 10] to learn hierarchical paths (DOM parse) in an HTML document.
 Perhaps the work that most resembles LE is Google Sets: the input is several words, and the output is a list of up to 100 tokens that are found in lists on the Web.
-Since we do not know how Google Sets is implemented, we are unable to compare the two systems.
+Since we do not know how Google Sets is implemented, we are unable to compare the two systems' algorithms.
+However, LE achieves far greater recall than Google Sets, at comparable levels of precision.